qBraid/qbraid-lab-demo/README.md

 # qBraid Lab Demos

-This repository provides demos and tutorials on using the [qBraid SDK](https://qbraid-qbraid.readthedocs-hosted.com/en/latest/sdk/overview.html), the [qBraid CLI](https://qbraid-qbraid.readthedocs-hosted.com/en/latest/cli/qbraid.html), and other key features of [qBraid Lab](https://lab.qbraid.com).
+This repository provides demos and tutorials on using the qBraid SDK and qBraid CLI.

+For more resources and reference material, see [qBraid Docs](https://qbraid-qbraid.readthedocs-hosted.com/en/stable/).

+**Note:** The qBraid SDK and CLI are available *exclusively* through [qBraid Lab](https://lab.qbraid.com), a cloud-based platform for quantum computing.
+Get started for free at https://account.qbraid.com